hidro-iri/Borinot/operation/4_flight_procedure.md

 This GUI contains three sections:

-1. State Machine: controls and displays the state machines of Borinot.
-There's the Controller machine and the Arm machine.
+1. **State Machine:** controls and displays the state machines of Borinot.
+There's the Controller state machine and the Arm state machine.

 In both cases, states and state transition commands are as follows: